siconos/siconos/Docs/sphinx_sources/install_guide/install_guide.rst

 * Create anywhere (but not in *path_to_sources*) a build directory.
 * Check :ref:`siconos_dependencies`.
 Most of them are commonly or at least easily installed on many standard systems.
+* Check the list of :ref:`siconos_valid_platforms` on which siconos has been succesfully installed.
 The quick way
 -------------
 If you do not want to bother with all installations details and only need a 'standard' siconos install, just do ::